 While staying right at the foot of an active volcano may seem fairly crazy, trust us, you’re in perfectly safe hands here – and the location certainly has its benefits.
 All that rich volcanic soil makes for perfect vineyard terrain and you’ll finish your exploration with a private wine tasting back at Monaci.
 Stroll through the estate vineyards with an expert sommelier and discover ancient winemaking traditions in this most picturesque of settings.

-Now, for some serious relaxation, escape to the isle of Salina: the greenest and most laid-back island.
-Stay in the stunning Capo Faro, zip around rugged hills on the back of a Vespa, meander along its two extinct conical volcanoes, and head for the beautiful bay of Rinella with its black sands and pink, white and blue houses.
+Now, for some serious relaxation, escape to the Isle of Salina: the greenest and most laid-back island.
+Stay at the stunning Capofaro and spend the next few days zipping around rugged hills on the back of a Vespa, meandering along its two extinct conical volcanoes, and kicking back at the beautiful bay of Rinella with its black sands and pink, white and blue houses.
 Total bliss.
 Hungry?
 The capers here are an absolute must, and you should also try the fresh fish and sugary Malvasia dessert.

 Sailing a la Sicilia

 Tomorrow, you’ll discover more of the Aeolians as you sail away to Panarea and Stromboli, two of the most beautiful islands in